Joechann0831/LFSR-FusNet/README.md

 ### disparity estimation

 Disparity estimation is an important procedure in our framework cause the estimated disparity map will be used for both PRO-IB and EnhanceCNN.
-We adopt the state-of-the-art method proposed in [3], the official code can be find at [http://cseweb.ucsd.edu/~viscomp/projects/LF/papers/ICCV15/occCode.zip](http://cseweb.ucsd.edu/~viscomp/projects/LF/papers/ICCV15/occCode.zip).
+We adopt the state-of-the-art method proposed in [3], the official code can be found at [http://cseweb.ucsd.edu/~viscomp/projects/LF/papers/ICCV15/occCode.zip](http://cseweb.ucsd.edu/~viscomp/projects/LF/papers/ICCV15/occCode.zip).

 ### warp